Norman County, Minnesota

 Norman County is a county in the northwestern part of the U.S. state of Minnesota.
-As of the 2020 United States Census, the population was 6,441.
-Its county seat is Ada.
+As of the 2020 census, the population was 6,441, and was estimated to be 6,284 in 2024.
+The county seat and the largest city is Ada.
 The county is in Minnesota's Red River Valley region.

 History

+Norwegians started settling in Norman County in the early 1870s and up until December 27, 1906 that also included what is now Mahnomen County (Ojibwe for "wild rice").
 The county was created by the Minnesota legislature on March 17, 1881, with Ada (which had been founded in 1874) as county seat.
+Even though Twin Valley was much closer to the geographic center of the county Ada was chosen as the county seat, sparking a 6 year legal battle.

 It was named in recognition of the many settlers who came from Scandinavian countries, especially Norway.
 Another source posits that it was named for Norman Kittson, an early historical figure of the region.